babar-raza/package-descriptions/apose.com/nuget/aspose-for-net/Aspose.PDF.md

 document.Save(dir + "output.pdf");
 ```

-### Save PDF as Office & HTML Formats
+## Save PDF as Office & HTML Formats
 One of the most popular feature of Aspose.PDF for .NET is to convert PDF documents to other formats without needing to understand the underlying structure of the resultant format.

-Give the following snippet a try with your own samples.
+Give the following snippet a try with your own samples:
 ```csharp
 // load the file to be converted var pfile = new Aspose.Pdf.Document(dir + "template.pdf");